Jesus and Rome

-“Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence” (John 18:36).
+“Jesus answered, My kingdom is not of this world: if my kingdom were of this world, then would my servants fight, that I should not be delivered to the Jews: but now is my kingdom not from hence”.John 18:36

 When Jesus came onto the scene, the Jewish leadership dismissed Him as the Messiah because He was not what they were expecting.
-They were looking for a King to physically deliver them from Roman oppression, but Jesus’ mission was much greater.
+They were looking for a King to physically deliver them from Rome’s oppression, but Jesus’ mission was much greater.
 He came to deliver us from the greatest oppressor, sin (Matthew 1:21, John 8:34).
 Jesus was to be the “Prince of Peace” (Isaiah 9:6).

-When Jesus said to go twain (two) miles, it was in reference to a Roman law that forced a Jewish person at any time carry their equipment for a Roman soldier for one mile.
-It didn’t matter where that Jewish person was going, if a Roman soldier demanded that they carry their equipment for a mile with them (usually weighing about a hundred pounds), they had to submit to carrying this abusive burden of humiliation.
+When Jesus said to go twain (two) miles, it was in reference to a Roman law that forced a Jewish person at any time to carry the equipment for a Roman soldier for one mile.
+It didn’t matter where that Jewish person was going, if a Roman soldier demanded that he would carry his equipment for a mile (usually weighing about a hundred pounds), the person had to submit to carrying this heavy burden of humiliation.

-Jesus’ teachings were revolutionary and radical, but this is because they were powered by love.
+Christ’s teachings were revolutionary and radical, but this is because they were powered by love.
 While nations have come and gone, Jesus’ words have remained.
 “But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you;” (Matthew 5:44).

 While Peter is said to be the disciple who drew the sword at Jesus’ arrest, he eventually learned Christ’s ways and wrote the following teaching to Christians, “Honour all men.
 Love the brotherhood.
 Fear God.
 Honour the king” (1 Peter 2:17).